-Configuring DHCP If the switch is configured to provide L3 DHCP Relay service, use the IP Service > L3 Relay Service DHCP > L3 Relay page to configure L3 DHCP relay service for attached host devices.
+Configuring DHCP Use the IP Service > DHCP > L3 Relay page to configure L3 DHCP relay service L3 Relay Service for attached host devices.

 If L3 DHCP relay is enabled, and this switch sees a DHCP request broadcast, it inserts its own IP address into the request so that the DHCP server will know the subnet where the client is located.
 Then, the switch forwards the packet to the DHCP server.
 When the server receives the DHCP request, it allocates a free IP address for the DHCP client from its defined scope for the DHCP client's subnet, and sends a DHCP response back to the DHCP relay agent (i.e., this switch).
 This switch then passes the DHCP response received from the server to the client.